Linuxfabrik/monitoring-plugins/file-descriptors/README.md

 # Overview

 Checks the number of allocated file handles in percent.
+Depending on the file and user (e.g. running as 'icinga') sudo (sudoers) is needed.

 We recommend to run this check every minute.